- School Discipline

 English and Literature

-To develop Clementeens to be proficient in the language, confident of using it and appreciate the language arts.
+To develop Clementeens to be proficient in the language, confident of using it and be appreciative of the language arts.

 Our Teachers: